 Limited finish options

-A faucet with a side sprayer is an excellent option if your sink configuration allows for it.
+If your sink configuration is already set up for a faucet with a side sprayer, you might prefer to stick with the same layout.
 A side sprayer mounts in a separate hole and gives you excellent flexibility and reach for cleaning the sink or dishes from just about any direction.
-The Kohler Mistos is a great option for a kitchen faucet with a sprayer and can be mounted in two- or four-hole sink installations.
+If you're looking to install a kitchen sink sprayer along with your faucet, the Kohler Mistos is a great option with a single handle, and it can be mounted in three-hole sink installations.

 Pull-out sprayer with two functions